WeblateOrg/weblate/docs/admin/install.rst

 Sample configuration for nginx and uwsgi
 ++++++++++++++++++++++++++++++++++++++++

-Following configuration runs Weblate as uwsgi under nginx webserver.
+The following configuration runs Weblate as uwsgi under nginx webserver.

 Configuration for nginx (also available as :file:`examples/weblate.nginx.conf`):